 Some believe it’s still possible to feel the spirit of Apollo here thousands of years later.
 You are supposed to visit with an open mind and an open heart.
 And it is surely impressive to see the craftsmanship of the sculptures, pillars, and remnants of buildings that were constructed all those years ago.

 The Drive to Delphi from Athens

-His English was perfect and though he was not our official guide (nor was he supposed to be), he and my husband (the Harvard history major) chatted about Greek economics, olive oil production, Greek wine, history, geography and so much more conversation that made the 2.5-hour drive pass rather quickly.
-We hit some traffic on the way out of Athens but none on the way back.
+His English was perfect, and though he was not our official guide (nor was he supposed to be), he and my husband (the Harvard history major) chatted about Greek economics, olive oil production, Greek wine, history, geography, and so much more conversation that made the 2.5-hour drive pass rather quickly.
+We hit some traffic on the way out of Athens, but none on the way back.

 The drive is rather scenic in parts with rolling hillsides dotted with crops (tomatoes, olives, and the like).
-Our driver chose a slightly longer route (could only have been by a few minutes) as he said that the other way is a little curvy, a much-appreciated gesture as my daughter occasionally gets motion sickness.
+Our driver chose a slightly longer route (it could only have been by a few minutes) as he said that the other way is a little curvy, a much-appreciated gesture as my daughter occasionally gets motion sickness.

 We passed through a little ski resort town and then began to wind our way up the mountain to Delphi, passing through some touristy shopping areas along the way.

 First Stop: Sanctuary of Athena Pronaia

 The sanctuary of Athena Pronaia, also known as Marmaria, is pictured here.
 The Tholos (circular building with a conical or vaulted roof) is thought to have been built between 380 and 360 B.C.
 It replaces two previous temples built in the seventh and fifth centuries B.C., respectively.